Chrome OS 87

 Chrome OS is a new operating system by Google based on an open source project called Chromium.
 What this means is that anyone around the world can contribute to Chrome OS and make it better, while it's quality, marketing and support is backed by Google.

 Unlike Windows which is developed in house by Microsoft, Chrome OS is developed by people around the world for people around the world.

 Is Chrome OS a good match for me?

-If you do most things online or use a lot of Google services, Chrome OS is most likely a perfect match for you.
+If you do most things online and are familiar with Google services, such as Google Docs, Google Drive, Gmail, and the like, Chrome OS is most likely a good match for you.
 However, bellow are some key points to take note of

 It just works

 If you're looking for your computer to work without any interruption or maintenance, this is a great option for you.
-Chrome OS requires Zero clean up, no defragmenting, no virus scanning, no constant updating.
-A computer is there to help you, and should not require for you to help it stay working.
+Chrome OS requires Zero clean up, no defragmenting, no virus scanning, no inconvenient updating.

 Completely Immune to virus, period.
 All personal data stored is encrypted, meaning there is no need to have your device securely wiped if you get rid of it or it breaks; do keep backups though, as this also means you can't retrieve any data if the password is forgotten or the device stops working.